 What distinguishes Carmex from its competitors is its inclusion of menthol and camphor as pain-relieving agents, but the problem is that these chemicals can also have a drying and an aggravating effect on irritated skin.

 If you love the cool, pain-relieving sensation you get from Carmex, it’s still an okay product, but even still, it doesn’t have quite the moisturizing power that you might like.

-Dry air and cold weather can cause your lips to get chapped, cracked, and damaged.
+Dry air and cold weather can cause your lips to get chapped, cracked, and damaged, but lip balm can fix it.
 Once they’ve gotten this way, it’s very difficult to get them to heal without a lip balm.

 The right lip balm can help rehydrate your skin and repair the protective barrier that’s supposed to stop your lips from losing their moisture to the air.